kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

 The tenant administrator is responsible for creating new applications in Kaa, and the tenant developer configures and generates SDKs for those applications.
-We suggest that you use Kaa Sandbox, which has a tenant administrator and tenant developer users already created.
+We suggest you to use Kaa Sandbox, which has a tenant administrator and tenant developer users already created.

 # Application description

 Application created trough this guide covers the basic case of collecting temperature data from a sensor.
-Usually, simple sensors stream data at constant rate, no matter what.
-However, rising demand of mobility and power efficiency dictates own rules of game.
-It is not viable to keep sensors streaming all the time, especially if a data is not required at this moment.
+Usually, simple sensors stream data at a constant rate, no matter what.
+However, rising demand for mobility and power efficiency dictates own rules of the game.
+It is not viable to keep sensors streaming all the time, especially if data is not required at this moment.
 That's a point where we can save power by configuring sample period.

-To satisfy application requirements two of main Kaa features are used:
+To satisfy application requirements, two main Kaa features are used:

-- **Data Collection** feature that allows to send data from endpoints to the Kaa server.
-In this example Data Collection is used to reliably transmit temperature samples from sensor to the Kaa.
+- **Data Collection** feature allows sending data from endpoints to the Kaa server.
+In this example, Data Collection is used to transmit temperature samples from the sensor to the Kaa reliably.

-- **Configuration** feature that allows to broadcast configuration parameters from the Kaa server to Kaa endpoints.
-In this guide Configuration is used to pass a sample period of the temperature to endpoint.
+- **Configuration** feature allows broadcasting configuration parameters from the Kaa server to Kaa endpoints.
+In this guide, Configuration is used to pass a sample period of the temperature to the endpoint.

 # Adding application